-In the event a clinician cancels therapy, the session must be made-up, (scheduling another day/time is preferred).
+In the event a clinician cancels therapy, the session must be made-up, (extension of regular therapy with supervisor approval, or scheduling another day/time).
 Clinicians are not required to make up sessions missed by clients.
 If compensation is made for client absences, only two sessions will be allowed for make-up.
-The established clinic schedule is given priority over make-up sessions.
+Established clinic schedule is given priority over make-up sessions.
+The student clinician must ensure that extending a session does not interfere with another student's scheduled therapy.
 Additionally, in scheduling the make-up session for a different time and/or day, the student clinician must secure an appropriate therapy room and ensure that a supervisor is available to oversee the session.